Centralization and Stability in Formal Constitutions: Model

 Notice that having $c_i(f_1, f_2)$ for every agent naturally defines a vector function $\mathbf{c}(f_1, f_2) = (c_1(f_1,f_2), \ldots, c_n(f_1,f_2))$.
 To be compatible with prior notation, we treat $c$ as a function from $\{0,1\}^n \rightarrow \{0,1\}^n$, by encoding $f_1$ as $0$ and $f_2$ as $1$.

 \textit{Arbitrary tie-breaking} is more \textit{restrictive} w.r.t. which functions are considered self-maintaining.
-That is because agents with agnostic preferences have the freedom to vote in different ways, and thus \textit{expand} the space of preference outcomes, which in turn increases the possibility of coinciding with such preference vectors that result in changing the voting rule.
+That is because agents with indifference in their preferences have the freedom to vote in different ways, and thus \textit{expand} the space of choice outcomes, which in turn increases the possibility of coinciding with such preference vectors that result in changing the voting rule.
 As we will see, indeed there are settings with voting rules that are self-maintaining under \textit{status-quo bias} but not with \textit{arbitrary} tie-breaking.